Enveloppe/obsidian-enveloppe/README.md

 - The share key used by the plugin.
 By default, it is `share`
 - Folder excluded.
 The share key can't work here.
 Useful if you forget to remove the `share` (or turn it to `false`) and move a file in your archive…
 - Add the command to share the file on the file menu (right-click on a file in the explorer or using the three dot) and editor menu (right-click on an opened edited note)
+- Added the link's shared note in your clipboard after sharing.
+You can configure the path created here, with removing some part.
+As it supports multiple part, you can separate the part using comma.
+For example, you can remove docs and the extension using : `docs/, .md`
 > [!note] The right-click menu command can also send the file under your cursor if it's a link!

 ---